rancherlabs/ssh-pub-keys/README.markdown

 Text database of Rancher Labs public ssh keys.

+# Goals
+* avoid the use of shared SSH keys (for instance in CI environments)
+* make it easy to populate a node with required set of keys from the command-line (curl, wget, httpie, etc)
+* make the repo layout flexible enough to simulate "groups" for different use-cases.

 # Usage

 Use your favorite HTTP client to pull down a set of public SSH keys.
 The repo is organized